vesoft-inc/nebula/README.md

 * SQL-like query language
 * Role-based access control for higher level security

+## Notice of Release

+The Nebula Graph team is glad to announce the Nebula Graph 2.0 pre-release.
+This is a brand new start with several important updates, and more of them are on the way.
+Welcome to join us.
+To use the stable release, see [Nebula Graph 1.0](https://github.com/vesoft-inc/nebula).

 ## Roadmap

-See our [Roadmap](https://github.com/vesoft-inc/nebula/wiki#roadmap) for what's coming soon in **Nebula Graph**.
+See our [Roadmap](https://github.com/vesoft-inc/nebula/wiki/Nebula-Graph-Roadmap-2020) for what's coming soon in **Nebula Graph**.

 ## Quick start

-Read the [Getting started](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/1.overview/2.quick-start/1.get-started.md) article for a quick start.
+Read the [Getting started](https://docs.nebula-graph.io/manual-EN/1.overview/2.quick-start/1.get-started/) article for a quick start.

-Please note that you need to install **Nebula Graph**, either by [installing source code](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code.md) or by [docker compose](https://github.com/vesoft-inc/nebula-docker-compose), before you can actually start using it.
-If you prefer a video tutorial, visit our [YouTube channel](https://www.youtube.com/watch?v=5RjCDKQvjk8&list=PL4ArMmsAnb84uB2d9L46eXpIi7Epz2cfp).
+Please note that you need to install **Nebula Graph**, either by [installing source code](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/1.build-source-code/) or by [docker compose](https://docs.nebula-graph.io/manual-EN/3.build-develop-and-administration/1.build/2.build-by-docker/), before you can actually start using it.
+If you prefer a video tutorial, visit our [YouTube channel](https://www.youtube.com/channel/UC73V8q795eSEMxDX4Pvdwmw/videos).

 ## Getting help
 In case you encounter any problems playing around **Nebula Graph**, please reach out for help: